 Doubleview Provides Update on HAT Project 2021 and 2022 Drill Data

-Vancouver, March 3, 2023 - Doubleview Gold Corp.
+Vancouver, BC, Mar 3, 2023 - (ACN Newswire) - Doubleview Gold Corp.
 (TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) ("Doubleview") is pleased to provide additional information regarding outstanding analytical information from its 2021 four drill-hole program that totalled 2,476 meters.
 Assay results will be released in the near future.
 Furthermore, analytical results from Doubleview's 2022 drill program that comprised 8 holes with total length 3,433 metres, are being received from the laboratory and will be released as soon as they have been compiled and verified.
 To date, Doubleview has drilled 51 holes at the HAT deposit totalling more than 20,750 meters.

 The Company's robust quality assurance - quality control ("QA/QC") process, which among other things, tracks the chain of custody of drill samples, after many delays, in consultation with the independent assay lab, determined that some of the 2021 samples were lost.
 Although the entire transfer route from the property to the lab was re-evaluated and double-checked and to ensure that the samples were not simply mislaid or misdirected, the exact cause of the loss was not identified.